-1. Keeping warm
+1. Keeping warm and safe

 Arm warmers and leg warmers are thin and keep the wind out.
 Many cyclists like to ride with full length riding tights but I have found that spring riding in Utah County to be cold and then miraculously warm up to 60 degrees in a matter of minutes.
 In order to save some money and properly manage my body's heat, I bought a pair of both leg warmers and arm warmers.
 They have been phenomenal because I can maintain my body temperature in the cold portions of my early morning rides, and then when the sun comes out, in a 5 minutes water stop I can quickly take them off and work on those much-coveted cyclist tan lines.